 To view the potency tests for any Bluebird product, use the batch number to look up your specific product.
 When you click on the product name, you will see a list of test results you can click on.

-Here is a sample of one of the potency tests available for Batch 0454 of Hemp Signature CBD Oil.
+Here is a sample of one of our potency tests for Batch 0454.
 You can see the amount of each major cannabinoid present as well as the total cannabinoid content.

 Reviewing the contaminant reports for your product

 Bluebird conducts extensive testing on our products to ensure they are of the utmost purity and free from any potential contaminants.
 Although we do not use any pesticides on our hemp, the cannabis plant is a known bioaccumulator and therefore tends to absorb anything from the soil it’s grown in.
 This can include pesticides, heavy metals, mycotoxins, and microbes.
 Additionally, some CBD products on the market may contain residual solvents leftover from the extraction process.

 Bluebird offers lab test results for each of these possible contaminants.
 After using your batch number to locate the test results for your product, you can click on the microbiology report to review the results for microbial contaminants such as E. coli, salmonella, and yeasts or molds.
 Bluebird does not allow any product with significant amounts of these products to leave our laboratory.

 Next, check out the heavy metals, mycotoxins, and pesticides report.
 You’ll see a chart listing all possible contaminants in these categories and their concentration in parts per billion (ppb).
 Our specifications are set to detect any contaminant with over 50 parts per billion - anything under this limit is classified as non-detectable.
 So, when you see a contaminant with “<50” next to it, it means that the lab did not detect it in your product.